momentechnologies/redest/README.md

 #### Component loading

-This is the component it should render by default when loading.
+This is the component we are rendering by default when loading.

 #### Component error

-This is the component it should render by default when there is an error.
+This is the component we are rendering by default when there is an error.

 #### Requests prefix

 Here you can define a prefix you want all of your requests to have.
+Quite normal to use `/api` here.

 #### Requests retrieveRequestData

 This method is called before your response is handled.
 The default here assumes that the response looks like this:

 ```json
 {